dikshabhati1/SuperStore-Dashboard-Power-BI/README.md

 # About the Project
 The project aims to empower SuperStore by providing valuable sales performance insights and actionable improvements.
 Through Power BI's visually appealing reports and interactive dashboards, decision-makers can effortlessly explore data, gaining valuable insights to drive informed actions. <br>

-It will enhance decision-making and optimize business operations with an interactive dashboard that visualizes sales, profit, top customers and states by sales, subcategory analysis, returned orders, and offers slicer-based filtering for improved insights and performance optimization
+It will enhance decision-making and optimize business operations with an interactive dashboard that visualizes sales, profit, top customers and states by sales, subcategory analysis, returned orders, and many more insights and offers slicer-based filtering for improved insights and performance optimization.

 ## Dataset
 This dataset is the Superstore dataset.
 This contains 2 excel files: